 MSF is an organisation driven by strong values, and this is true also in the way we reward our staff.
 There are five key principles that underpin our remuneration system for international staff, which are applied through the following remuneration policies.

-RINCIPLE

-VOLUNTEERISM

-Volunteerism is about undertaking a selfless action without expectation of reward.
-At MSF, this is not translated as unpaid work, but our salaries are set to reflect our humanitarian identity.

-OLICIES

-INDEMNITY

-To help remove economic barriers for people to volunteer with MSF, we provide them with an 'indemnity' when they join: the same fixed initial starting amount for all, irrespective of the job.

-This policy helps foster a culture of humanitarian motivation and distinguish pay between short- and long-term involvement.

-MODESTY

-Salaries after the indemnity period are intended to be modest compared to both international and local salary markets (in higher income countries).

-ICIPLE

 RESPONSIBLE EMPLOYER

-MSF recognises it has a responsibility to provide a high standard of support to its mobile staff.
+PRINCIPLE MSF recognises it has a responsibility to provide a high standard of support to its mobile staff.

-OLICY
+Being a socially responsible employer

+ΡΟΙΙΟΥ

-Being a socially responsible employer guides all of our human resources approaches, from seeking to provide decent working conditions and providing opportunities to professionally evolve and progress, to providing for employee health and wellbeing, and prioritising safety and security within our missions.
+guides all of our human resources approaches, from seeking to provide decent working conditions and providing opportunities to professionally evolve and progress, to providing for employee health and wellbeing, and prioritising safety and security within our missions.

 Our compensation and benefits system translates this principle as providing international field staff with solid benefits packages that are connected to their home societies whenever possible.

+EQUITY

+All employees will be treated equitably.
+Equity means common and fair principles applied consistently.

+POLICIES

+PRINCIPLE

+MODESTY

+Salaries are intended to be modest compared to both international and local salary markets (in higher income countries).

+GLOBAL MARKET AND LOCAL MARKET

+Our internationally mobile staff members come from more than 140 countries, but also work in a global market of international nongovernmental organisations (NGOs).
+Applying the concept of equity to salaries requires the right balance between the international NGO salary market and the local labour market in an employee's place of domicile.

 COHERENCE

-Although practices may differ between and within staff groups (international, national and headquarters), the treatment of all staff should be on the basis of objective criteria that reflect MSF principles and organisational priorities.
+PRINCIPLE Although practices may differ between and within staff groups (international, national and headquarters), the treatment of all staff should be on the basis of objective criteria that reflect MSF principles and organisational priorities.

-OLICIES

-PRINCIPLE

 RESPONSIBILITY

 MSF pays field staff members according to the responsibility they hold.
 This is defined through our international field function grid.
 COMPETENCY

 MSF rewards international field staff competency and knowledge of the organization, which we measure through previous years of experience in the organisation and in the same position.
 Hyperlink to 'How we define job functions'

+MUTUALITY

 PRINCIPLE

-EQUITY

-All employees will be treated equitably.
-Equity means common and fair principles applied consistently.

-OLICIES

-GLOBAL MARKET AND LOCAL MARKET

-Our internationally mobile staff members come from more than 140 countries, but also work in a global market of international nongovernmental organisations (NGOs).
-Applying the concept of equity to salaries requires the right balance between the international NGO salary market and the local labour market in an employee's place of domicile.

-PRINCIPLE

-MUTUALITY

 The relationship between MSF and its staff is mutually beneficial.
 MSF aims to offer benefits that are proportional to the level of staff commitment.

-POLICIES

 COMMITMENT

+MSF values and recognises long-

+- POLICIES term commitment, providing

-MSF values and recognises long-term commitment, providing increasing packages depending on the duration of contracts and commitment.
+- increasing packages depending on

+- the duration of contracts and commitment.
 It also provides a 'baseline 'loyalty bonus' to all staff reward stay in the organization at programme/field level.

 AN OVERVIEW OF YOUR PAY AND BENEFITS

 The standard pay and benefits package for internationally mobile staff is built on three pillars:

 GLOBAL - SAME FOR ALL

-Global base salary

-Experience (point within salary level)
+Global base salary Experience (point within salary level)

 Paid leaves

 Insurances

-Loyalty bonus - global portion

-HOME - AMOUNT VARIES PER DOMICILE
+Loyalty bonus - global portion HOME - AMOUNT VARIES PER DOMICILE

 Home-based top-up

 Social benefits

 Loyalty bonus - home-based portion

 HOST - VARIES PER ASSIGNMENT COUNTRY